shirjeelabid/LocalStripe-Mock-Service/README.md

-# LocalStripe-Mock-Service
+# LocalStripe
-Mocked Stripe Server in Java SpringBoot
+A stateful Stripe Server for Testing Purposes.